Dr Jim Glover - Chair of Council 1-Aug-13 to 31-7-16

 Ms Sue Ryle - Chair of Academic Assembly - ex-officio to January 2014

 Ms Ryle joined the University of Surrey in 1995 having spent 21 years in the NHS.
-She is a Registered Nurse and qualified teacher with 38 years of experience in health care and nurse education.
+She is a Registered Nurse and qualified teacher with 40 years of experience in health care and nurse education.
 Her current remit is quality assurance in education and she works closely with both university and practice colleagues, as well as the professional bodies, regarding the quality of the student experience.
-She was elected as Chair of the Academic Assembly from 26 January 2012 for a term of two years.
+She was re-elected as Chair of the Academic Assembly from 23 January 2014 for a term of two years.

 Mr Taylor graduated from the University of Exeter with a BA Combined Honours in Economics and Statistics.
 During the course of a 36 year business career, he held various senior management and consultancy positions, working with large multinational companies, mainly in the IT field.
 Since 1983, Mr Taylor has served as a Guildford Borough Councillor with various positions of responsibility, including several years as Chairman of the Finance Sub-Committee under the previous Council structure.
 He was Mayor or Guildford in 2004-5, after taking early retirement from business.
 Since 2007, he has been Chairman of the GBC Planning Committee.
 In June 2009, he was elected as a Surrey County Councillor.
 He has also since served on the SCC Schools & Learning Select Committee.